 This does not mean you have to stop working for your LAPP employer if you want to continue working.
 What it does mean, is that you have to begin your pension payments.

 Only you can answer this!
 It will be different for everyone and can depend on a lot of different factors:

 It's a lot to consider, but thankfully we do have some tools to help you.

-Think about getting at least two estimates: one for the earliest you would consider retiring, and another for the longest you would wait before starting your pension.
 This will give you an idea of how much more you could receive by continuing to work for a period of time.
-Estimates can be a great help in figuring out the best date for you to retire, and you can receive one by contacting us.
+Estimates can be a great help in figuring out the best date for you to retire.